Become a Member

 Join BCHEA

 BCHEA works very hard on your behalf to provide solid information, act as government liaison for registered homeschoolers, distribute a newsletter, and uphold Sections 12 and 13 of our School Act – all on a volunteer basis.
 We appreciate your membership!
-And our yearly fees are by donation so very economical!
-Find out more about us and consider – you can register right from our site.
+Our yearly membership fees are by donation.
+Join now!

 Relax!